List of designated terrorist groups

-Several national governments and two international organizations have created lists of organizations that they designate as terrorist.
-The following list of designated terrorist groups lists groups designated as terrorist by current and former national governments, and inter-governmental organizations.
-Such designations have often had a significant effect on the groups' activities.
+Several national governments and two international bodies have created lists of organizations that they designate as terrorist.
+The following list of designated terrorist groups is composed of groups on whom a "terrorist" designation had been officially issued, whether by current or former national governments, or inter-governmental organizations.

 Many organizations that have been designated as terrorist have denied using terrorism as a military tactic to achieve their goals, and there is no international consensus on the legal definition of terrorism.

 This listing does not include unaffiliated individuals accused of terrorism, which is considered lone wolf terrorism.
-This list also excludes groups which might be widely considered terrorist, but who are not officially designated according to the criteria specified above.
+This list also excludes groups who might be widely considered terrorist but were not officially designated as such.

 Organizations designated as terrorist

 By the United Nations Security Council Committee

-Organizations listed by the United Nations Security Council ISIL (Da'esh) and Al-Qaida Sanctions Committee.
+Organizations listed by the United Nations Security Council and ISIL (Da'esh) and Al-Qaida Sanctions Committee.